Digital data has enormous value and can bring huge benefits to individuals, societies and companies like Nestlé.

 Data ethics at Nestlé

-- Environmental and social well-being – we are committed to the respect of the fundamental rights, namely privacy and human dignity beyond the data.
-We recognize that (i) as set forth in international legal principles and to the extent permitted under local laws individuals own their own data and (ii) our use of data should minimize negative impacts on individuals and society as a whole.
+- Environmental and social well-being – we respect fundamental rights, namely privacy and human dignity beyond the data.
+We recognize that individuals own their own data, (to the extent permitted under local and international laws) and that our use of data should minimize negative impacts on individuals and society.

 - Transparency – we are clear about what data is being used and for which purposes, and we have to be able to explain this.